mattscripted/til/scope-creep.md

 So, the cycle repeats.

-_Stop.
-Catch your breath._
+## Stop.
+Catch your breath.

 Imagine someone just came to you, and said:

 > Hey, we want to complete this work, and it's falling behind schedule.
 What should we do?

-For a moment, it does not matter how we got there.
+For a moment, it does not matter how we got here.
 What matters is how we proceed from here. **This is a new problem.**

 We start again: